dcai22/proxy/README.md

 - Adds/updates standard proxy headers
   - `Connection`
   - `Via`
-- Logs each HTTP transaction with a Common Log Format variant
+- Logs each HTTP transaction in a variant of the Common Log Format
 - Graceful socket closure and configurable connection timeouts

 ## Code Structure